 Students in Global Understanding courses explore individual and collective responsibilities through analytical, practical, or creative responses to issues facing a global interconnected society.
 Students’ understanding of interconnectedness, difference, and diversity enables them to interact effectively in cultures other than their own.

-Students have the option of meeting the Cultural Diversity and Global Understanding requirements by taking two semesters of the same foreign language.
-Foreign Language courses provide students with the skills to become marketable global citizens through the study of language within the cultural context in which the language occurs.
+World Language courses provide students with the skills to become marketable global citizens through the study of language within the cultural context in which the language occurs.
 The curriculum is designed to focus on communication, culture, connections, comparisons, and communities in order to equip students for success in a pluralistic American society and abroad.

 Experiential Education courses allow students to connect what they have learned in the classroom to external experiences, such as internships (paid or unpaid), research opportunities, service learning projects, or study abroad.
 Through these experiences students gain deeper understanding and develop field-related competencies.
 They are able to explore possible future careers and lifestyles while considering local and global options, discover and understand other cultures, reflect upon personal and professional development and relate their experience to life after Monmouth.